goldstack/goldstack/packages/infra/README.md

 # Goldstack Infra Tools

 This library allows managing infrastructure configurations for NPM modules.
-It is used in building [Goldstack Templates](https://goldstack.party).
+It is used for building [Goldstack Templates](https://goldstack.party).